-Outdoor adventure is the promise made to boys when they join Scouting.
-Boys yearn for outdoor activities that stir their imagination and interest.
-In the outdoors, boys have opportunities to acquire skills that make them more self-reliant.
+Outdoor adventure is the promise made to youth when they join Scouting.
+Youth yearn for outdoor activities that stir their imagination and interest.
+In the outdoors, young people have opportunities to acquire skills that make them more selfreliant.
 They can explore canoe and hiking trails and complete challenges they first thought were beyond their ability.
-Hiking, campouts, extended camping trips, tours, and expeditions are a vital part of the Boy Scout experience.
+Hiking, campouts, extended camping trips, tours, and expeditions are a vital part of the Scouting experience.
 The lure of these adventures is the reason most youth join.
-Attributes of good character become part of a boy as he learns to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature's unexpected circumstances.
+Attributes of good character become part of a young person as they learn to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature's unexpected circumstances.

 Scouts plan and carry out age-appropriate activities with thoughtful guidance from their Scoutmaster and other adult leaders.
 Good youth leadership, communication, and teamwork enable them to achieve goals they have set for themselves, their patrol or squad, and their troop or team.
 Learning by doing is a hallmark of outdoor education.
 Unit meetings offer information and knowledge used on outdoor adventures each month throughout the year.
 A leader may describe and demonstrate a Scouting skill at a meeting, but the way Scouts truly learn outdoor skills is to do them on a troop outing.
-The simple skills essential to living in a primitive setting are inherent in the Boy Scout program.
-The boy learns to respect and conserve his natural surroundings.
+The simple skills essential to living in a primitive setting are inherent in the Scouting program.
+The youth learn to respect and conserve their environment.
 Camping and outdoor activities put meaning into the patrol method.
 Troop meetings offer an opportunity to prepare for monthly campouts.
 Monthly campouts help a Scout prepare for the troop's annual long-term camping experience.
 Councils should consider making equipment for camping available to units on a loan or rental basis, as needed.

-Types of Boy Scout Camping and Outdoor Activities
+Types of Scout Camping and Outdoor Activities